Dock Cleats: The Ultimate Guide to Keep Your Boat Secure and Close at Hand

 You can't deny the usefulness and importance that dock cleats serve the boating world.
 What would you do without these simple devices?
 You would float away, that's what.

 So don't sail away, stick to your guns and be firm.
-After you've chosen the best type of boat dock cleat for you, make sure to pair them with decent marine rope.
+After you've chosen the best type of boat dock cleat for you, make sure to pair them with decent marine rope and boat fenders.
 Remember your hitch knot and you'll never lose a boat to the wind (in the harbor, that is.)